-Make a rough note of how long to spend on each section.
+Jot down how long to spend on each section.
 Try and divide your time according to the mark scheme (so in a two-hour exam, if section one is worth 50 per cent, and section two and three are worth 25 per cent each, then try to spend an hour on section one, and 30 minutes on each remaining section).

 If you have a choice of questions, tick the ones you intend to answer.

-For essay-based questions, it can be helpful to make a brief outline plan of your answer, perhaps using bullet points to remind you of the areas you want to cover.
+For essay questions, it can help to make a brief outline plan of your answer, perhaps using bullet points to remind you of the areas you want to cover.
 This can help structure your argument.

 More on surviving exam season